m4rr/just-alga/privacy-policy.md

 We do **not** collect, store, or share any personal data from users of any age, including children under the age of 13.
 - No name, email address, location, or other identifiable information is collected.
 - We do not use any third-party analytics or advertising services.
-- No data is transmitted off the device.
+- No personal or identifiable data is transmitted off the device.

 ### 2. **No Third-Party Access**